My least favorite part of adulting is trying to figure out my debts – anyone else feel that? If so, this post is for you!

 Evaluate Your debt

 Making smart money choices is all about looking at the numbers and being realistic, if not even a bit pessimistic about your options.
 Considering the worst-case scenario gives you a little extra cash to enjoy if things aren’t so gloomy and keeps you alert.
+You can also click here to get assistance on how to write off your council tax debt.

 Add your pending student loans, credit card debt and other amounts you own such as a mortgage.
 Divide these values into categories and the creditor.
 Ignore obligations under $5,000, since you can handle these by merely budgeting better.
 Focus on the massive debts, over $20,000.